franktylerva/carvel-example/README.md

     ./create-atlas-bundle.sh
     ```

+## Downloading the bundle to a tar file

 2. Were now ready to move the bundle from our trusted registry to the air-gapped registry.
 We'll do this using the imgpkg copy command.
-This will pull the bundle, incliding the images into a tar file that can be shipped to the air-gapped environment via any means (diode, dvd, use drive, etc.).
+This will pull the bundle, incliding the images into a tar file that can be shipped to the air-gapped environment via any means (diode, dvd, usb drive, etc.).
     ```
     imgpkg copy -b harbor.cp.az.km.spaceforce.mil/legos-test/atlas:1.0.0 --to-tar=atlas.tar
     ```